lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/INF-BIO9120 2013 Read QC.md

 * Would the run have passed the minimum requirement for Per Base Sequence Quality?

-Repeat the fastqc analysis for the file `/data/qc/cod_read1.fastq`
+Repeat the fastqc analysis for the file `/data/qc/cod_read2.fastq`, which contains the reverse read ('read2').

 Open the `fastqc_report.html` in your webbrowser.